max-creates08/Bluetooth-Arm/index.md

 ## Summary

-For my final milestone, I added an ultrasonic sensor.
-This will allow the car to stop moving when it encounters something in front of it.
-Regardless of what direction it moving in.
+I added an ultrasonic sensor to the robotic car for my final milestone.
+This enhancement allows the car to automatically stop whenever it encounters an obstacle in its path, regardless of the direction it is moving in.
+This feature significantly improves the car's ability to prevent collisions autonomously.

 ## Challenges

-At times when the robot is moving the motor will work for 1-2 seconds and stop moving.
-After further troubleshotting i fugired out it is to do with the conectors for the ultrasonic sensor becoming loose; creating improper sensory data and making the robot belive there is something front of it.
-To fix this I choose pins that are less likely to become loose and added a breadboard.
+A recurring issue was the robot's motor intermittently stopping after 1-2 seconds of movement.
+After thorough troubleshooting, I discovered the problem stemmed from loose connectors on the ultrasonic sensor.
+These loose connections resulted in improper sensory data, erroneously causing the robot to perceive obstacles in its path.
+To address this, I opted for more secure pins that were less likely to become loose and added a breadboard to ensure stable connections.
+This solution effectively resolved the issue, ensuring reliable obstacle detection and uninterrupted movement.
 ## Code
 ```c++
 #include <Servo.h>